Cecil logo

 weight: 99

-Override entry properties
+Override an entry

 A page menu entry can be overridden: use the page ID as id.